 There is a particularly pretty, miniature-gem of a beach at the north of Scarp which we will visit before our return journey to West Loch Tarbert.

 Dates; 17/8/2018 Time; 09:00 Location; West Loch Tarbert Cost; £110 Recommended equipment; Warm clothes, food and drink

 The Flannan Isles The run to the Flannan Isles will take approximately 2 hours 30 minutes and on the way we take in some of the most remote and beautiful scenery that the island has to offer.
-On arrival at the islands we will assess the landing and, all being well will go ashore for three hours to allow you to explore the island, walk to the Flannan Isles Light and observe some of the abundant wildlife.
+On arrival at the islands, we will assess the landing and, all being well, will go ashore for three hours to allow you to explore the island.
+You can walk to the Flannan Isles Light and observe some of the abundant wildlife.
 The return journey will pass through the Sound of Scarp and should make for a memorable end to a fascinating day.